Guidelines for Funding

 Co-sponsorship of events is encouraged.
 Funding will not be provided for retrospective events.

-Proposals will be considered by the RSHA External Visitor Support Sub-Committee.
+Proposals will be considered by the RSHA External Visitor Support Sub-Committee of the RSHA Executive Committee.

-The closing dates in 2016 are Friday 29th April 2016 (completed) and Friday 28th October 2016.
-Closing dates will be strictly adhered to, except in unusual circumstances with written permission of the Chair, Director, RSHA.
+There will be two application rounds in 2017, with the closing dates Friday 21 April 2017 and Friday 20 October 2017 respectively.
+Closing dates will be strictly adhered to, except in unusual circumstances with written permission from the Chair, the Director of RSHA.

-Please note that this call for proposals is separate to other RSHA conference and visiting fellow initiatives, for example the Humanities Research Centre activities.
+Please note that this call for proposals is separate from other RSHA conference and visiting fellow initiatives, like the Humanities Research Centre activities (http://hrc.anu.edu.au).

 How to submit a proposal